Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="19.28"}}

-> The import of this CSS file is temporary, and we will need to use it only because `angular2-material` is still in beta and not implemented all the features.
+> The import of this CSS file is temporary, and we will need to use it only because `@angular/material` is still in alpha and not implemented all the features.

 # Summary

-In this chapter we replaced Boostrap4 with Angular2-Material, and updated all the view and layout to match the component we got from it.
+In this chapter we replaced Boostrap4 with Angular Material, and updated all the view and layout to match the component we got from it.

 We also learnt how to use Meteor's Accounts API and how to implement authentication view and components, and how to connect them to our app.